1988 Armenian earthquake: Rebuilding

 The Soviets and an American group of architects each devised separate outlines for rebuilding the town of Spitak.
 Following an invitation by the Soviets for a critique of their plan, the American proposal was ultimately accepted as the way forward.
 The new plan would deviate from Soviet styles that were found to be rigid and outdated and would mirror characteristics of the local culture.
 For many years following World War II the Soviets practiced a methodical top-down approach to urban planning and building, constructing a large number of uniformly built row style apartment units, and the Soviets plan for rebuilding Spitak did not diverge from that approach.
 The Soviet's grid plan road scheme was found to not take into account the hillside at the new city's location, and the American plan included finer details of how commercial centers and government facilities were grouped together in an open and communal style.

 Other events

-The Tsaghkadzor earthquake on October 20, 1827, was centered about 50 km southeast of Spitak and had a maximum intensity of VIII on the Medvedev–Sponheuer–Karnik scale.
-While that shock may have been related to the Pambak-Sevan fault, the October 22, 1926 1926 Leninakan earthquake to the west of the 1988 event also had a maximum intensity of MSK VIII.
+The Tsaghkadzor earthquake on 20 October 1827, was centred about 50 km southeast of Spitak and had a maximum intensity of VIII on the Medvedev–Sponheuer–Karnik scale.
+While that shock may have been related to the Pambak-Sevan fault, the 1926 Leninakan earthquake to the west of the 1988 event also had a maximum intensity of MSK VIII.